Ajit594/HomeFix/README.md

 Access the website [here](https://homefix-eq0m.onrender.com/).

 ## Developer
-This project was developed by Vishal Kumar Yadav.
+This project was developed by Vishal Kumar Yadav, Ajit Kumar Yadav and Shivam Kumar.

 ## License
 This project is licensed under the [MIT License](LICENSE).